melissaboiko/pspsps/README.md

 > show catgirls: pspsps
 —@ln@chaos.social

-pspsps(1) is a mewscript to call an online catgirl nya.
+pspsps(1) is a compyuter software to call an online catgirl nya.

 ![A screenshot of pspsps(1) invoking catgirls nya.](screenshot1.png)

-pspsps is nice and tries to guess the best options for you~ ฅ^•ﻌ•^ฅ for most ppl u can just call `pspsps` n it will work!
-I hope (｡•̀ᴗ~)-✧
+pspsps is nice and tries to guess the best options for you~ ฅ^•ﻌ•^ฅ for most ppl u can just call `pspsps` n it will work! probably (｡•̀ᴗ~)-✧

-u can control colours backnyends n stuff. call it with -h, the options should be self-explanyative.
+u can control colours backnyends n stuff.
+call it with -h, the options should be self-explanyative.

-if it looks wrong try with less colours! the more columns and lines in your terminyal, the better the drawings will look.
+if it looks wrong try with less colours!
+the more columns and lines in your terminyal, the better the drawings will look.

-catgirls are kindly provided by Safebooru. u can call other peoples too with `--tags`. like
+catgirls are kindly provided by Safebooru.
+u can call other peoples too with `--tags`. like

 ![pspsps(1) now is calling catboys, nyaaan💕](screenshot2.png)

-there are optinyons to make them smaller or bigger or save the images or load from an image and much meowre!
+there are optinyons to make them smaller or bigger or save the images or load from an image and meowre!

 ![pspsps(1) is saving a drawing of catgirls in love](screenshot3.png)

-u can also make drawings with nyascii kyaracters nyanstead of colourful nyansi art. tho nyascii doesnt look so good in most terminyal sizes, mew.
+u can also make drawings with nyascii characters nyanstead of colourful nyansi art.  tho nyascii doesnt look so good in most terminyal sizes, mew.

 ## the 'installation' how to

     pip3 install pspsps

 ## ✨🍭 search help 🍬💖

     pspsps -t femboy_hooters
-show femboys from femboy hooters (人*´∀｀)｡*ﾟ+
+show femboys from femboy hooters `(人*´∀｀)｡*ﾟ+`

     pspsps -t 'catgirl bunnygirl'
 show catgirls together with bunnygirls